ntsakonas/dxcc-planner/README.md

 Total continent(s) reachable     :   6 [EU, NA, SA, OC, AS, AF]
 ```

-if not specified with the command option *-distance* the distance limit to assume a DXCC entity as 'near-by' is 6500 Km, a range that can be reached with 2 hops.Kepp in mind that very close entities (eg <800 Km) may reside in your skip zone and may require an NVIS antenna.
+if not specified with the command option *-distance* the distance limit to assume a DXCC entity as 'near-by' is 6500 Km, a range that can be reached with 2 hops.Keep in mind that very close entities (eg <800 Km) may reside in your skip zone and may require an NVIS antenna.

-Since the program does not take into accoutn the band/frequency you intend to you,yu may need to run it with various parameters to see the effect.In the above example if the antenna was not a dipole, but a 44ft doublet , which is usable from 30m up to 10m band, the reachability would be different on each band because the beamwidth of the antenna decreases as the frequency increases.We can run multiple times by specifying the appropriate beamwidth
+Since the program does not take into accoutn the band/frequency you intend to use,you may need to run it with various parameters to see the effect.In the above example if the antenna was not a dipole, but a 44ft doublet , which is usable from 30m up to 10m band, the reachability would be different on each band because the beamwidth of the antenna decreases as the frequency increases.We can run multiple times by specifying the appropriate beamwidth.

-for example, on 20m a 44ft doublet has a horizontal beamwidth of around 70 degrees which decreases to 51 degrees and 31 degress on 15m and 10m respectively.To see the difference on DXCC capabilities of this antenna we can run the following commands
+for example, on 20m a 44ft doublet has a horizontal beamwidth of around 70 degrees which decreases to 51 degrees and 31 degress on 15m and 10m respectively.To see the differences on DXCC capabilities of this antenna we can run the following commands

 for 20m where beamwidth is 70 degrees
 ```